45 is the New 50

 Meet our Gastroenterologists

-Truth is, it is easy.
 You’re taking an important step in assuring a healthy you, so we do everything possible to make you as comfortable with the process as can be.
 And because you have chosen a specialist to do your screening colonoscopy, you can be confident in the results.
 Colonoscopies generally take between 20-30 minutes to complete.
 Intravenous medications are used to make you feel relaxed, and most people sleep through the examination.
 The sedative medications wear off quickly and you will be fully awake within 10-15 minutes after the procedure.
-With your safety in mind, we require you to have a driver who can take you home afterwards.
+With your safety in mind, we require you to have a driver who can take you home afterward.

 To ensure a clear viewing during your colonoscopy, steps are taken ahead of time.